William Townley: Coaching career

 He re-emerged with Bayern in 1919 and coached there until 1921, helping the club earn local and regional titles.
 It appears he was loaned to the Swiss club FC St. Gallen in August 1920 for what was probably a summer training camp.
-Townley's two tenures in Munich coincided with the first two terms of legendary Bayern President Kurt Landauer who oversaw the club's first national title victory in 1932 during his third term with the Austrian Richard Dombi – of later Feyenoord fame – as coach.
+Townley's two tenures in Munich coincided with the first two terms of legendary Bayern President Kurt Landauer, who oversaw the club's first national title victory in 1932 during his third term with the Austrian Richard Dombi – of later Feyenoord fame – as coach.

-Afterward Townley moved to SV Waldhof Mannheim where he spent two months aiding in the club's preparations for the South German Championship.
+Afterward, Townley moved to SV Waldhof Mannheim, where he spent two months aiding in the club's preparations for the South German Championship.
 The team's campaign was cut short by eventual national champions 1.
 FC Nürnberg.
-It then appears that he may have coached in Sweden before joining SC Victoria Hamburg where he and his son, playing as a striker, spent a couple of seasons.
-The last months of the 1922-1923 season he trained both Be Quick 1887 and Forward from the Dutch town of Groningen.
-Half 1923 William Townley returned to St. Gallen where he stayed until February 1925.
+It then appears that he may have coached in Sweden, before joining SC Victoria Hamburg where he and his son, playing as a striker, spent a couple of seasons.
+The last months of the 1922–23 season, he trained both Be Quick 1887 and Forward from the Dutch town of Groningen.
+In the latter of half of 1923, Townley returned to St. Gallen, where he stayed until February 1925.

 Townley interrupted his time in Switzerland for a four-month stint with the Netherlands national team to guide them through the 1924 Olympics in Paris.
-In the semi-finals the Netherlands lost a closely fought match to Uruguay – the dominant side of that era who counted the legendary Andrade and Pedro Cea in their ranks – and had to settle for fourth place.
+In the semi-finals, the Netherlands lost a closely fought match to Uruguay – the dominant side of that era, who counted the legendary Andrade and Pedro Cea in their ranks – and had to settle for fourth place.

-In May 1926 Townley rejoined SpVgg Fürth for the championship final in which they overcame Hertha BSC to win their second national title – the third national title to his credit.
-A year later he was coaching 1925 finalists FSV Frankfurt and spent some time working with nearby Union Niederrad.
+In May 1926, Townley rejoined SpVgg Fürth for the championship final in which they overcame Hertha BSC to win their second national title – the third national title to his credit.
+A year later, he was coaching 1925 finalists FSV Frankfurt, and spent some time working with nearby Union Niederrad.

-In 1930 Townley returned for a third time to Fürth, with the club winning the South German Championship before being ousted from the national playoffs in the quarterfinals by the defending champions Hertha Berlin.
+In 1930, Townley returned for a third time to Fürth, with the club winning the South German Championship, before being ousted from the national playoffs in the quarter-finals by the defending champions Hertha Berlin.

 Now in his mid-60s, Townley took up his last known posting in 1932 with Arminia Hannover, then a strong regional side.
-Arminia defeated Dresdner SC in a quarterfinal match, but lost in the next round at home to eventual champions Fortuna Düsseldorf, starring the legendary Paul Janes.
+Arminia defeated Dresdner SC in a quarter-final match, but lost in the next round at home to eventual champions Fortuna Düsseldorf, starring the legendary Paul Janes.
 This marks the zenith of Arminia's achievement and the last significant role of a great pioneer of the game in Germany.

-William Townley died in Blackpool, England in 1950 at the age of 84.
+Townley died in Blackpool, England in 1950 at the age of 84.